kontheo/first_repo/readme.txt

 Testing First Repo
 Git test 2
 Added line in the updated readme branch
-It is sunny outside, NOT
+It is windy outside, NOT